loxia01/PSInternetConnectionSharing/README.md

 The module has been tested on Windows 10.
 ## Installation
-NEW!
 The module can now be downloaded from PowerShell Gallery using PowerShell command line:

 `Install-Module -Name PSInternetConnectionSharing`